2002 National League Division Series: Game 3

 In Game 3, Greg Maddux of the Braves faced Jason Schmidt of the Giants.
 In the bottom of the first, Kenny Lofton hit a leadoff single and scored on Jeff Kent's doubled to make it 1–0 Giants.
 In the top of the third, Rafael Furcal hit a leadoff triple and scored on a groundout by Julio Franco.
 The game remained tied until the sixth.
 With one out, three consecutive walks ended Schmidt's night.
 Vinny Castilla singled in two runs off Manny Aybar, then Keith Lockhart followed with a towering three-run homer to make it 6–1 Braves.
 Barry Bonds's homer in the bottom half made it 6–2, but the ninth saw the Braves add insurance.
 Two singles and a walk loaded the bases with one out off Tim Worrell.
 Chipper Jones hit an RBI single off Aaron Fultz, who was relieved by Robb Nen.
 Andruw Jones's single scored two, then one out later, Lockhart's single scored another.
 Kevin Gryboski retired the Giants in order in the bottom of the inning as the Braves' 10–2 win gave them a 2–1 series lead.
+This would be the last series lead the Braves would hold in a postseason series until winning Game 3 of the 2019 NLDS.